MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ?> A safe way to make replies is to reply to your own tweets only.
 This can be used to create a tweet chain such as a 10-part tutorial with text or images.

-?> According to the Tweepy docs for this endpoint, you **must** do a mention of the screen name somewhere in your message along with using the reply parameter in order for your tweet to count as a reply.
+?> According to the Tweepy docs for this endpoint, you must do two things to count as a reply.
+Mention the screen name somewhere in your message and use the reply to status parameter. [docs](http://docs.tweepy.org/en/latest/api.html#API.update_status)

 Bearing the notices above in mind, here is how to create a reply.